norapeach/w20_ITC172_PythonClub/README.md

 ## Project files for first Django project and app
 Python Club site that acts as a hub for Python related study activities.
 Users can be added and they can add Python-related learning resources, events and meetings.

+### 3/04
+Refactored View getMeetingDetails() by adding try/except to check whether an instance of MeetingMinutes exists or not, which triggers a conditional statement in the template to display the url to the addMeetingMinutes template and Form View.
+Meeting minutes details can now be added once to each meeting, however the test MeetingMinutes_FormTest.test_minutesform_is_valid() is returning false.

 ### 2/27
 Add forms to allow for users to create meetings and resource items that display on the respective Resources and Meetings pages.